-We maintain a pension plan for certain eligible employees meeting minimum eligibility requirements in which each of our named executive officers participates.
+We maintain a qualified defined benefit pension plan for certain eligible salaried employees meeting minimum eligibility requirements in which each of our named executive officers participates.
 The pension plan is designed and administered to qualify under Section 401(a) of the Internal Revenue Code.
 The pension plan provides unreduced retirement benefits at age 62 based on the average of the five highest consecutive years of earnings in the last ten years.
 Benefits under the plan are calculated generally as the sum of 0.75% of final average earnings plus 1.15% of final average earnings in excess of a 35-year average Social Security taxable wage base multiplied by years of benefit service limited to 35 years.
 The compensation covered by the pension plan is W-2 earnings (excluding LTIAs) and any amounts contributed to any tax qualified profit sharing plan or cafeteria plan.
-As required by Section 401(a)(17)of the Internal Revenue Code, for 2018, benefits under the pension plan were based only on the first \$275,000 of an employee's annual earnings.
-In certain cases, additional years of credited service may be granted as described above under "Management Employment Agreements-Severance Benefits."
+As required by Section 401(a)(17) of the Internal Revenue Code, for 2019, benefits under the pension plan were based only on the first \$280,000 of an employee's annual earnings.
+In certain cases, additional years of credited service may be granted as described above under "Management Employment Agreements- Severance Benefits."
 In most cases, employees are not entitled to a lump sum payment of the pension benefits.
 Upon retirement, the total amount of accumulated benefits is calculated as a monthly installment and is paid out over the remaining life of the employee (or if elected, over the lives of the employee and his or her beneficiary at a reduced monthly benefit).
+Effective January 1, 2020, newly hired employees, including newly hired executive officers, are no longer eligible to participate in this defined benefit pension plan.